-In addition to the requirements for the establishment of a containment zone outlined in Article 4.4.7., the surveillance programme should take into consideration the involvement of wild and feral pigs and measures to avoid their dispersion.
+The surveillance programme should take into consideration the involvement of wild and feral pigs and measures to avoid their dispersion.

 The free status of the areas outside the containment zone is suspended while the containment zone is being established.
-The free status of these areas may be reinstated irrespective of Article 15.2.6., once the containment zone is clearly established.
-It should be demonstrated that commodities for international trade have originated outside the containment zone.
+The free status of the areas outside the containment zone may be reinstated, irrespective of the provisions of Article 15.2.7., once the containment zone has been approved by the OIE.

-In the event of the recurrence of CSF in the containment zone, the approval of the containment zone is withdrawn.
+In the event of the recurrence of CSF in the containment zone, as described in point 7 of Article 4.4.7., the approval of the containment zone is withdrawn and the free status of the country or zone is suspended until the relevant requirements of Article 15.2.7. have been fulfilled.

-The recovery of the CSF free status of the containment zone should follow Article 15.2.6.
+The recovery of the CSF free status of the containment zone should follow the provisions of Article 15.2.7. and be achieved within 12 months of its approval.

-Should a CSF outbreak occur in a free country or zone, the free status may be restored where surveillance in accordance with Articles 15.2.26. to 15.2.32. has been carried out with negative results either:
+Should an outbreak of CSF occur in a previously free country or zone, its status may be recovered when surveillance in accordance with Article 15.2.32. has been carried out with negative results and three months after:

-1) three months after the last case where a stamping-out policy without vaccination is practised;

-- 2) where a stamping-out policy with emergency vaccination is practised: - a) three months after the last case and the slaughter of all vaccinated animals, or - b) three months after the last case without the slaughter of vaccinated animals where there are means, validated in accordance with Chapter 3.8.3. of the Terrestrial Manual, of distinguishing between vaccinated and infected pigs;
+- 1) the disinfection of the last affected establishment, provided that a stamping-out policy without vaccination has been implemented; or - 2) the disinfection of the last affected establishment and the slaughter of all vaccinated animals, provided that a stamping-out policy with emergency vaccination and slaughter of vaccinated animals has been implemented; or - 3) the disinfection of the last affected establishment provided that a stamping-out policy with emergency vaccination without the slaughter of vaccinated animals has been implemented, when there are means, validated according to Chapter 3.8.3. of the Terrestrial Manual, of distinguishing between vaccinated and infected pigs.